 \Any remaining course work beyond the courses in the major to fulfill the 30 hour minimum would be identified on a contractual basis between the student and the department chair offering the major.
-The agreement is initiated in the Advising Center, must have department chair and student signatures, and becomes official when received by the Academic Advisor in the Advising Center.
+The agreement is initiated in the advising center, must have department chair and student signatures, and becomes official when received by the academic advisor.